theasp/mini-ci/README.txt

 1 Introduction
 2 Features
-3 Usage
+3 Installation
-4 Configuration
-5 Contents of a Job Directory
 ..
-5.1 `config'
+3.1 Ubuntu PPA
 ..
-5.2 `tasks.d'
-6 Examples
+3.2 From Source
+4 Usage
+5 Configuration
+6 Contents of a Job Directory
 ..
-6.1 Mini-CI Job Directory
+6.1 `config'
 ..
-6.2 Starting the Mini-CI Daemon as a User
+6.2 `tasks.d'
+7 Examples
 ..
+7.1 Mini-CI Job Directory
+..
+7.2 Starting the Mini-CI Daemon as a User
-6.3 Notifying a Mini-CI Daemon from GIT
+..
+7.3 Notifying a Mini-CI Daemon from GIT